klust/SupercomputersForStarters/docs/C01_Introduction/C01_S05_Overview.md

 A supercomputer is much more than some hardware on which you run your application.
 As already suggested above, between the hardware and your applications sits a lot of other software that binds the hardware into a usable supercomputer.
-At the lowest level you have the operating system which may be just linux but sometimes is a modified version of linux with some features disabled that may harm the performance of a supercomputer and are not needed by real supercomputer applications.
+At the lowest level you have the operating system which may be just Linux but sometimes is a modified version of Linux with some features disabled that may harm the performance of a supercomputer and are not needed by real supercomputer applications.
 But on a supercomputer there is a lot of other software that sits between the hardware and basic OS on one hand and your application on the other hand.
 That software is often called *middleware*.

 Most readers of these notes may be only interested in the applications they want to run.
-However, some understanding of the hardware is needed even for simple things as starting a job, as a supercomputer is a multi-user machine and you need to ask exactly what you need to be able to run your application efficiently.
+However, some understanding of the hardware is needed even for simple things such as starting a job, as a supercomputer is a multi-user machine and you need to ask exactly what you need to be able to run your application efficiently.
 And not all software can run efficiently on all hardware, or even run at all.